CDCgov/tostadas/docs/user-guide/cdc-user-guide.md

 `# update this config file (you don't have to use vim)`

-`vim bin/config_files/default_config.yaml`
+`vim bin/config_files/submission_config.yaml`

 `# for virus reads`
-`nextflow run main.nf -profile test,<singularity/docker/conda> --virus`
+`nextflow run main.nf -profile test,singularity --species virus`

 The outputs of the pipeline will appear in the `test_output` folder within the project directory.
-You can specify an output directory in the config file or by supplying a path to the `--output_dir` flag in your `nextflow run` command.
+You can specify an output directory in the config file or by supplying a path to the `--outdir` flag in your `nextflow run` command.